tamasgal/km3mon/README.md

 ## Usage

+First, install the requirements by typing

+    make

+The `make` command can also be used to update the requirements.

-Check out the configure options with
+Next check out the `configure` options with

     ./configure --help

-then configure the ``Makefile`` with
+and configure the ``Makefile`` with

-    ./configure
+    ./configure --your --options

-and run
+Finally everything is set up.
+To start the monitoring facility, type

     make start

-to start the monitoring.
 If you want to stop it:

     make stop